pbearne/wp-site-verification-tool/readme.txt

 == Change Log ==

+= 1.0.4 =
+Change the singleton to use self not static to support earlier PHP versions

 = 1.0.1 to 1.0.3 =
 Added translation POT
-geting delpy script and assest to SVN from git
+getting deploy script and assest to SVN from git

 = 1.0.0 =
 First version